openforcefield/qca-dataset-submission/STANDARDS.md

 - Total charge

 ## Each dataset's metadata on QCA must have the following:
-- Name (which matches the submission directory on `qca-dataset-submission`, but with the words separated by spaces and NOT hyphens or underscores)
+- Name (which matches the submission directory on `qca-dataset-submission`, but without the date and with the words separated by spaces and NOT hyphens or underscores.
+See the section below on naming)
 - Version
 - A short description
 - A long description, including the following: